fmauger1/QMol-grid/README.md

                 'saveDensityTime',      1);
 ```
 In our example, the TDDFT object is created with:
 - The first pair of arguments specifies that the integration should start at time t=0 and end at t=100 a.u.
-The step of 10 a.u., is unrelated to the propagation time step (next) and instead specifies the time intervals to use in progress display (see also the next tutorial for more details about input parameters).
+The step of 10 a.u., is unrelated to the propagation time step and instead specifies the time intervals to use in progress display.
 - The second pair of arguments specifies the (fixed) time step for the propagation.
 - The third pair of arguments indicates that the one-body density should be saved periodically, with the period specified by the fourth pair of arguments, i.e., every 1 a.u. in our case.